ESGF/esgf-test-suite/README.md

 export NOSE_TESTCONFIG_AUTOLOAD_INI=/path/to/my_config.ini
 nosetests -v --nocapture --nologcapture
 ```

+Note: you can generate a nice htlm report with the option `--with-html` (default report file name is 'nosetests.html')

 * Run a set of tests according to the given nose attribute (for more information visit this [page](http://nose.readthedocs.io/en/latest/plugins/attrib.html))